thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - They coach the team (the are Agile coaches).
 We want them to be mentors, we want them to help the team through the Scrum process.
 They create an environment that allows the team to be self organizing so the team decides what they do.
 They are the ones that are going to commit to a sprint increment and has to make sure that the team has the ability and the environment in which they can do that and be self-organizing.
 They also shield the team from external interferences like if the customers are grabbing team members or stakeholders, or calling team members.
 Basically, the Scrum master says "If you need something, you come to me.
 Let the team alone and work on what they need to work".

-- They also help resolve impediments.
-If there is any impediment to complete any work described on a daily stand up, it is the Scrum master's highest priority that day to get them inblocked, to remove the impediment.
-It is very different than traditional project management, where a project manager just asks what you will do about an impediment.
-Basically, the Scrum master will take over the impediment to fix it and you will move on to some more productive work.
+- The Scrum master also helps to resolve impediments.
+If there is any impediment preventing the team from completing their work as described during the daily stand-up, it is the Scrum master's highest priority to unblock the team and remove the impediment.
+This is different from traditional project management, where a project manager may simply ask what you will do about an impediment.
+In Scrum, the Scrum master takes ownership of the impediment and works to resolve it so the team can move on to more productive work.

 - They enforce the sprint time boxed, for example, if a there is only 15 minutes for a daily stand-up, it is their job to make sure it stays 15 minutes and the two week sprint is not longer than those two weeks.

-- They capture empirical data, maybe just forecasts.
-So they are the one who's making sure, loking at burndowns charts and making sure that the team is going to reach their goals.
-And they should have no management authority over the team, but be someone that the team can confide in.
+- They capture empirical data, which may include forecasts.
+Their role is to ensure that the team is on track to reach their goals by reviewing burn-down charts and other metrics.
+Although they have no management authority over the team, they should be someone that the team can confide in.

 ### <ins>Scrum team</ins>
-- This is a cross-functional team, consists of developers, testers, business analysts, domain experts, operations people, if you're doing DevOps.
+- This is a cross-functional team consisting of developers, testers, business analysts, domain experts, and operations personnel (if doing DevOps).

-- The Scrum team is self-organizing, self-managing, and they self-assign themselves work.
-There's no externally assigned roles.
-Everybody is equal and has the same role.
+- The Scrum team is self-organizing, self-managing, and self-assigns work.
+There are no externally assigned roles, and everyone is equal with the same role.

-- The Scrum team pulls the work off of the kanban board, assigns it to themselves and starts working on it.
-In short, they are self-managing.
-However they shouldn't be too large.
-A Scrum team is around seven people with 2, one more or less, collaborative members.
+- The Scrum team pulls work from the Kanban board, assigns it to themselves, and begins working on it.
+They are self-managing, but the team should not be too large.
+A Scrum team should be around seven people, with two collaborative members.

-- They should be co-located, if at all possible.
-They are most successful when they're co-located.
-They just are more successful when together, hopefully in the same team room, but if they can't be and has to be geographically dispersed, put at least two members in a geography or time zone so that they can collaborate together.
-And then maybe I'll have other two people in another timezone.
-Don't just stick one person alone in a time zone, they kind of get forgotten about.
-You need people to collaborate with.
+- The team should be co-located, if possible, and is most successful when working together in the same room.
+If the team is geographically dispersed, at least two members should be in the same geography or time zone so they can collaborate effectively.

-- They're dedicated.
-Most successful teams have long-term, full-time members.
-They're not on multiple projects.
-They're not getting pulled off for other projects.
-You do not want to have people on multiple projects, you want them to be dedicated if you want to be a high performing, successful team.
+- The team should be dedicated, with long-term, full-time members who are not working on multiple projects.

-- They negotiate commitments with the product owner, one sprint at a time.
-They're not committing for what they're going to do down the road.
-They're not committing in January for what they're going to do in September, they're going to commit.
-"What am I gonna get done in the next two weeks?"
-And they've got a ton of autonomy on how to reach those commitments.
-So, they're not told how to do something.
-They're told what needs to get done, and then get out of their way.
-You hired good people, let them do their thing and let them figure out how to get that thing done.
+- The team negotiates commitments with the product owner one sprint at a time, rather than making commitments for work too far in the future.
+They have autonomy in how they reach these commitments and should be told what needs to be done, rather than how to do it.
+Allow the team to figure out how to get the work done, as they are capable and skilled professionals.

 ## **Artifacts, events and benefits**